orchetect/SwiftUITokenField/README.md

 - Supports text entry auto-complete for tokens
 - Token substitutions may be shown in place of their raw token identifier if desired
 - Tokens may also be added programmatically from a menu, or using drag & drop from a list of tokens in the UI
-- Token entry be restricted to only unique tokens, disallowing duplicate tokens
+- Token entry can be restricted to only one use per token, disallowing duplicate usage of tokens
-- Editing can be disabled to allow the view to act as a read-only label
+- Editing can be disabled to allow the field to act as a read-only label

 ## Token TextField